 Archive from February 2017

-When testing an app to be run on Payara Server, it can be extremely useful to be able to test your app continuously in your IDE (after all, that’s what it’s there for).
+When testing an app to be run on Payara Server, it can be extremely useful to be able to test your app continuously from your IDE.
 If you're using NetBeans this is made very easy.
-Follow the steps in this blog to setup the Payara Server in NetBeans for running your web apps.
+Follow the steps in this blog to setup NetBeans to use Payara Server for running your web apps.

 In case you missed the news earlier this week - we are pleased to announce a new release of Payara Micro and Payara MicroProfile 171 to start the new year with a bang!
 With this new release, we have implemented substantial changes that are meant to improve the stability and usability of both 'regular' and MicroProfile version of Payara Micro.
 As is usual with our releases, keep special attention to our blog in the following weeks to read detailed articles on these changes and features to take full advantage of them!